kavishb12/Spark-Twitter-Project/README.md

 # Spark-Twitter-Project

-A practice project which extracts dummy data from twitter api's streaming endpoint and gives information regarding the tweets in the past 24 hours.
+A practice project which extracts dummy data from twitter api's streaming endpoint and gives information about the tweets in the past 24 hours.